harrysiggins/zapier/README.md

 #### Part 2: Data Exploration and Transformation

-Exploration and transformation was handled in DataGrip.
-Steps for this procedure are below and detailed query explanation is at MAU_SQL:
+Exploration and transformation were handled in DataGrip.
+Steps for this procedure are below and a detailed query explanation is at MAU_SQL:

-1. Create tasks_used_da_cleaned view to transfrom data based on key assumptions 1 and 2 above.
+1. Create tasks_used_da_cleaned view to transform data based on key assumptions 1 and 2 above.
 2. Segment users into monthly and weekly cohorts.
 This will provide structure on how user bases interacted with the product over time.
 3. Identify how many new users were added on a daily basis.
 This can give us insights into how new users interactions are changing over time.
 4. Transform table to show dates of the latest activity and following activity in the same row.
 This was done to show a date range for each user between each activity gap.